 As you prepare to introduce iPhone as the core of your mobile nursing care strategy, it's critical to engage both clinical and IT leadership to develop a common vision for success.
 Many institutions find it helpful to assign a senior-level clinical sponsor, such as a nurse executive.
 This individual can keep your organization focused on user needs while helping with change management and buy-in from nursing staff.

-Once a sponsor is in place, you'll want to assemble a team of nurses, nursing informatics leaders, physicians and IT infrastructure staff who are dedicated to bringing mobility to your organization.
-The team should also include members who work in other services-for example, pharmacy, lab, radiology and transport.
+Once a sponsor is in place, you'll want to assemble a team of nurses, nursing informatics leaders, physicians, and IT infrastructure staff dedicated to bringing mobility to your organization.
+The team should also include members who work in other services - for example, pharmacy, lab, radiology, and transport.
+Assigning a product champion to the project is highly recommended.
+It's important to have someone who thinks about every element of the user experience.